If I was God,

 But they are busy with other things.

-So she sits at home, pushing the boundaries of patriarchy, the customs and traditions.
+So she sits at home, pushing the boundaries of patriarchy, the customs and traditions, and the self-imposed barriers that hold her back.

 Until she makes a space for herself within these boundaries.